Walk

 What about the Rich Young Ruler?

-Romans 12:1-2 says, "I beseech you therefore, brothers, by the mercies of God to present your bodies a living sacrifice, holy, pleasing to God, which is your reasonable service.
-And do not be conformed to this world, but be transformed by the renewing of your mind, in order to prove by you what is that good and pleasing and perfect will of God."
+Romans 12:1-2 says, “I beseech you therefore, brethren, by the mercies of God, that you present your bodies a living sacrifice, holy, acceptable to God, which is your reasonable service.
+And do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God.”

-This Scripture says that in view of all the amazing things God has done for us, that our reasonable response should be to present our entire life to Him, offering our body to Him a living sacrifice.
+This Scripture says that in view of all the amazing things God has done for us, our reasonable response should be to present our entire life to Him, offering our body to Him a living sacrifice.
 This is compared to the traditional sacrifice at the altar, which in the Old Testament was a complete burning of the sacrifice of consecration.
-Now God is saying that He still wants a sacrifice of consecration, but this time when we offer our bodies we should continue to live.
+Now God is saying that He still wants a sacrifice of consecration, but this time it’s a living sacrifice, so when we offer our bodies we should continue to live.

-This type of consecration can be easily defined by looking at a marriage.
+This type of consecration can be easily defined by looking at the concept of marriage.
 See Ephesians 5:25.
-When two people get married, they consecrate to each other, or they state "I am totally yours and you are totally mine.
-You will no longer date other men or women, you are mine and you can depend upon me to be there for you."
+When two people get married, they consecrate to each other, or they state, “I am totally yours and you are totally mine.
+You will no longer date other men or women, you are mine and you can depend upon me to be there for you.”
 Then they swear it in a blood covenant by taking communion with bread and the fruit of the vine.
-It includes loosing your name and taking on another name, changing one's family through blood.
-It is absolute committal, making that one first and last, forgetting about all other people and things.
+It includes loosing your name and taking on another name, changing one’s family through blood.
+It is absolutely committal; it means to make your spouse first and last, forgetting about all other people and things.

 Why is it so powerful?